Leuven IP & AI Conference 2026

 Professor at SciencesPo

-Séverine Dusollier is a Professor at SciencesPo, focusing on intellectual property law and its implications in the digital age.
+Séverine Dusollier is a Professor at SciencesPo, with research interests in copyright law and digital technologies.

 Tanya Aplin